This article providers step by step instruction on how to restore individual mail items back to user mailboxes in Exchange 2010.

 1. Determine which database hosts user mailbox

 We need to find out which mailbox database hosts Billy's mailbox.
 If your environment uses a single mailbox for all users, skip this step.

 Run the following command in the Exchange Management Shell (Powershell)

 Get-MailboxStatistics -identity billy | fl

-2. Create a "Recovery Storage Group" using the Exchange Management Console
+2. Create a "Recovery Database" using the Exchange Management Shell (Powershell)

-A Recovery Storage Group will be used as temporary storage for our restored mailbox.
+Create a Recovery Storage Group to use as temporary storage for our restored mailbox.